jalbarrang/umalator-global/docs/race-mechanics.md

 DistanceGap\<5.0m
 LaneGap\<0.416\*CourseWidth

-Front runners may compete with each other, Runaway may compete with each other, but a regular front runner does not compete with an Runaway.
+Front Runners may compete with each other, Runaways may compete with each other, but a regular Front Runner does not compete with an Runaway.

-During lead competition, the front runners gain additional speed based on their guts stat.
+During Spot Struggle, the Front Runners gain additional speed based on their guts stat.
 TargetSpeed+=(500\*GutsStat)0.6\*0.0001\[m/s\]
 Duration=(700\*GutsStat)0.5\*0.012\[s\]
 Lead competition always ends when the 9th section is reached, regardless of whether duration has expired.

-During lead competition, the HP consumption rate is multiplied by the following number:
+During Spot Struggle, the HP consumption rate is multiplied by the following number:

 - Front Runner: 1.4x
-- Front Runner \+ Rushed: 3.6x
+- Front Runner + Rushed: 3.6x
 - Runaway: 3.5x
-- Runaway \+ Rushed: 7.7x
+- Runaway + Rushed: 7.7x

-# Dueling | Compete Fight 追い比べ {#dueling-|-compete-fight-追い比べ}
+# Dueling {#dueling}

 Note: Info in this section is inferred from the game’s parameter file, which is less concretely confirmed as results from reverse engineering.